CONTACTBarb Tyler, Office of Communications, (531) 530-7484,email@example.com

 Attention News-Room Managers: The clip provided includes a soundbite from Charity Menefee, DHHS Director of Public Health for Operations: YouTube https://youtu.be/J1m0l6cY_Sc

-LINCOLN -- For more than 20 years, October has been recognized as Health Literacy Month, a time of international observance when hospitals, health centers, literacy programs, libraries, social service agencies, businesses, professional associations, government agencies, consumer alliances, and other groups can work collaboratively to integrate and expand the mission of health literacy.
+LINCOLN -- According to studies, more than 40% of Americans have difficulty obtaining, processing, and understanding basic healthcare information, which is necessary for making informed decisions.
+For more than 20 years, October has been recognized as Health Literacy Month, a time of international observance when hospitals, health centers, literacy programs, libraries, social service agencies, businesses, professional associations, government agencies, consumer alliances, and other groups can work collaboratively to integrate and expand the mission of health literacy.

 Other outcomes of low health literacy include the following:

 If you would like to learn more about navigating your health records with existing resources and tools, visit https://www.healthit.gov/how-do-i/individuals.